 Q: How and when do I apply for a grant?

 The annual grants program guidelines and application materials are available in the spring of each year.
-Downloadable applications are available from the Phoenix Office of Arts and Culture (POAC) web site.
-First-time applicants should contact Dwight Walth, Director of Grants Services and Community Initiatives at 602-495-0188; email@example.com.
+Applications are available from the Phoenix Office of Arts and Culture (POAC) web site.
+First-time applicants are strongly encouraged to contact POAC staff indicated on the grant category page prior to submitting an application.

 Q: My organization does not have nonprofit (501c3)status.
 Can I still apply for a grant?

-You can apply in the Arts Learning or Arts and Cultural Festivals grant category using a qualified fiscal agent.
+You can apply in the Community Arts Partnership grant category using a qualified fiscal agent.
 The fiscal agent must be a registered non-profit that has tax-exempt status under Section 501(c)3 of the Internal Revenue Code.
-Fiscal agent must also be an arts organization and meet other eligiblity requirement of the grant category.
+Fiscal agent must also be an arts organization and meet other eligibility requirement of the grant category.

 Q: Can I submit more than one grant application?